rlwhitcomb/utilities/README.md

 - allow "_" in numeric values, like Java does
 - format options for commas (or _)
 - get help and intro text (both console and GUI) from resources
+- do calculations in a background thread for GUI, so GUI remains responsive

 ### Sleep
 - options for minutes, hours, days, weeks